 Click here to scroll through the magazine.

 Shefali’s research primarily revolves around fashion media, gender and decoding clothing semiotics on major runways.
-She will be heading BIAS, an academic journal under Fashion Studies as Creative Director at Parsons School of Design in 2018.
+She was heading BIAS, an academic journal under Fashion Studies as Creative Director at Parsons School of Design in 2018.
+She is currently a faculty member at Parson New School, New York.